 So, those are the benefits.
 But there’s also an advanced technique that can take the effect of your copy to a whole new level.
 What is that technique?
 Introducing “deep benefits.”

 Deep benefits aren’t just about what’s in it for them.
 Deep benefits take the benefit to a deeper, emotional level that resonates in a very compelling way.

 A deep benefit doesn’t just convey what you’ll get out of something; it conveys why you need to have something.
 A minivan has rear, side airbags.
 Great.
 The benefit is that it will keep your passengers safe in the event of an accident.

 But let’s dig deeper.
 Who is it likely the passengers will be in the back of that minivan?
-Very likely, the driver’s children.
-The children that that parent works so hard to protect and care for, but who, in the event of an accident, they’re utterly helpless to protect.
+Very likely, it’s the driver’s children.
+The children who that parent works so hard to protect and care for, but who, in the event of an accident, they’re utterly helpless to protect.